wp-plugins/pauls-latest-posts/readme.txt

 * a.pmc-link: used for the link to the post.
 * span.pmc-excerpt: used for the excerpt.
 * a.pmc-read-more: used for the "Read More" link.
+* div.pmc-date: used for the date.

 == Changelog ==

+= Version 1.9 =
+* Added option to display post date.
+* Added option to style post date.
+* General code cleanup

 = Version 1.8 =
 * Bug Fix: Post offset of 0 not being saved correctly.